tab1-web/faq/docs/eternal/classes.md

 <div class="class-card" markdown>
 ### Titan
-  High HP and devastating melee attacks.
+  High HP and devastating melee attacks on low HP.
 Performs exceptionally in boss encounters.
 For Solo farm mages are more preferable due to being limited to melee in a large population server with lot of mages.
     - **Leveling:** Medium
     - **Strengths:** <span class="strengths">High HP, AoE Damage with Spear, Boss Killer, DM events</span>
 </div>